Latest version of the app available: 5.4.1

 Please Note: When you enable the push notifications checkbox in the Properties tab, the Google Services section in the iOS and/or Android tabs (depending on the tab or tabs that you enabled by activating the Enable Mobile App toggle) is automatically activated.
 This means that in this case you don’t need to flag the Enable Google Services checkbox to activate the section.
 Remember that you need to fill in all of the fields in the Google Services section.

 On the contrary, if you don’t enable the push notifications checkbox in the Properties tab, the Google Services section in the iOS and/or Android tabs is not automatically activated, and you need to flag the Enable Google Services option to activate it and show the fields below.
 When you don’t enable push notifications, only the Google Sign-In service is activated in the Google Services section (while other services such as push notifications or Firebase Analytics are not activated).
-You’ll find more info on Google services in the Settings section below in this article.
+You’ll find more info on Google services in the corresponding section below in this article.

 IOS and Android Tabs